Vbbab/XML2NBT/README.md

 # XML2NBT
-XML to NBT converter and vice versa.
+NBT to XML, or XML to NBT.
 Easily portable.